geerlingguy/raspberry-pi-pcie-devices/_cards_gpu/amd-radeon-pro-wx2100.md

 ---
 The [AMD Radeon Pro WX 2100 Graphics](https://www.amd.com/en/products/professional-graphics/radeon-pro-wx-2100) is a mid-range professional graphics card.

+### `amdgpu` (open source) driver

+To get the amdgpu driver and firmware installed, follow the directions in [this blog post](https://www.jeffgeerling.com/blog/2025/using-amd-gpus-on-raspberry-pi-without-recompiling-linux).

-See the [GitHub issue](https://github.com/geerlingguy/raspberry-pi-pcie-devices/issues/331) for more details.
+See the linked GitHub issue for more details.